North Seattle properties

 Reports To: Area Manager

-Benefits: Disability, Pension, Vacation and Sick Leave.
-May enroll
+Benefits: Medical/Dental Vision, Life/Disability, Pension, Vacation and Sick Leave.

 The Low Income Housing Institute is a non-profit housing development organization which provides technical assistance, housing development, finance, and property management services to increase the supply of low-income housing and to work for housing justice.
 The Housing Assistant will work in north Seattle at various properties.